dvirtayeb/Until-Championship/README.md

 # Until-Championship
-The program mangement competition until championship, by get the points of the teams and return the winner.
+The program management competition until championship, by get the points of the teams and return the winner.

 Use of tools: